| |

 - save stuff for at least

-three years. the IRS can get a good impression if you can show
+three or four years. the IRS can get a good impression if you can show

 them the by-products of your research and technical analysis etc.